 What is anti stick in welding?

 Anti stick is a feature that will take action when the electrode sticks to the base metal.
-Anti stick will detect the short circuit and automatically cut the current.
-This prevents the electrode from turning red hot and the welding machine from overloading.
+It will detect the short circuit and automatically cut the current.
+This prevents the electrode from turning red-hot and the welding machine from overloading.
 The anti stick feature is embedded in the welder.
 There is no control to set it.

-If your stick welder doesn’t support ant stick, you want to act fast and twist the rod off with some left and right movement to break it free.
+If your stick welder doesn’t support anti stick, you want to act fast and twist the rod off with some left and right movement to break it free.

 Keep in mind that many affordable stick welders mention that they support hot start and arc force, but what they do is embed them with preset values.
 These welders don’t have dedicated controls to set the values yourself.